bsarkr/Portfolio-Website/README.md

 The design is heavily inspired by **Apple’s minimalistic UI style** – smooth gradients, polished typography, and a focus on simplicity that lets the content speak for itself.
 It’s built with **React + Vite** for blazing-fast performance, and deployed on **AWS** for scalability and reliability.

 Currently, this website is not yet hosted.
-However, once this website is operational, I will be hosting it was AWS
+However, once this website is operational, I will be hosting it with AWS
 ---

 ## Design Inspiration